 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
-The Library does not have anything that qualifies for reporting in this category.
+The Library only has one item that qualifies for reporting in this category.
+It is the pension related items reported in the government-wide statement of net position.
+A deferred outflow is recognized for pension related items and is expensed in the plan year in which it applies.